 The purpose of the AOS is to show a comparison between the company's carried reserves and the Appointed Actuary's estimates.
 Because the AOS is a synopsis of the conclusions drawn in the Actuarial Report, the content of the AOS should reflect the analysis performed by the Appointed Actuary.
-Therefore, all of the Appointed Actuary's calculated estimates, including actuarial central estimates and ranges, are to be presented in the AOS consistent with estimates presented in the Actuarial Report.
+Therefore, all the Appointed Actuary's calculated estimates, including actuarial central estimates and ranges, are to be presented in the AOS consistent with estimates presented in the Actuarial Report.

-The American Academy of Actuaries' Committee on Property and Liability Financial Reporting provides illustrative examples in its annual practice note "Statements of Actuarial Opinion on Property and Casualty Loss Reserves" that show how the Appointed Actuary might choose to display the required information.
+The American Academy of Actuaries' (Academy's) Committee on Property and Liability Financial Reporting (COPFLR) annual practice note, "Statements of Actuarial Opinion on Property and Casualty Loss Reserves," provides illustrative examples that show how the Appointed Actuary might choose to display the required information.
 These examples present the numerical data in an easy-to-read table format.

 IV.
-Guidance on qualification documentation
+Guidance on Qualification Documentation

 The Instructions were modified for 2019 to require the Appointed Actuary to document qualifications in what is called "qualification documentation."
 The qualification documentation needs to be provided to the Board of Directors at initial appointment and annually thereafter.
-The AOWG is considering amending this requirement, starting with YE 2023 Opinions, to provide the qualification documentation to the Board of Directors at initial appointment and only once every five years thereafter, unless there are material changes in the company's operations or exposure.
+The Working Group is considering amending this requirement, starting with year-end 2023 Opinions, to provide the qualification documentation to the Board of Directors at initial appointment and only once every five years thereafter, unless there are material changes in the company's operations or exposure.
 An example of such material changes could include the company acquiring a book of business with a significantly different loss exposure.

 The following provides guidance Appointed Actuaries may find useful in drafting qualification documentation.
-Appointed Actuaries should use professional judgment when preparing the documentation and need not use the sample wording or format provided below.
-As a general principle, Appointed Actuaries should provide enough detail within the documentation to demonstrate that they satisfy each component of the 'Qualified Actuary' definition.
-In crafting the qualification documentation it may be helpful to think about what is important for the Board of Directors to know about their Appointed Actuary's qualifications, and to remember that documentation should be relevant to the subject of the Actuarial Opinion being issued.
+Appointed Actuaries should use professional judgment when preparing the documentation, and they need not use the sample wording or format provided below.
+As a general principle, Appointed Actuaries should provide enough detail within the documentation to demonstrate that they satisfy each component of the Qualified Actuary definition.
+In crafting the qualification documentation, it may be helpful to think about what is important for the Board of Directors to know about their Appointed Actuary's qualifications and remember that documentation should be relevant to the subject of the Actuarial Opinion being issued.

-A. Brief biographical information
+A. Brief Biographical Information

-- The Appointed Actuary may provide resume-type information. - Information may include the following: - o professional actuarial designation(s) and year(s) first attained - o insurance or actuarial coursework or degrees; - o actuarial employment history: company names, position title, years of employment, and relevant information regarding the type of work (e.g., reserving, ratemaking, ERM)
+- The Appointed Actuary may provide resume-type information. - Information may include the following: - o Professional actuarial designation(s) and year(s) first attained. - o Insurance or actuarial coursework or degrees. - o Actuarial employment history: company names, position title, years of employment, and relevant information regarding the type of work (e.g., reserving, ratemaking, enterprise risk management [ERM]).

-B. "Qualified Actuary" definition
+B. "Qualified Actuary" Definition

-The Appointed Actuary should provide a description of how the definition of "Qualified Actuary" in the Instructions is met or expected to be met (in the case of continuing education) for that year.
+The Appointed Actuary should provide a description of how the definition of Qualified Actuary in the Instructions is met or expected to be met-in the case of continuing education (CE)-for that year.
 The Appointed Actuary should provide information similar to the following.
-Items (i) through (iii) below correspond with items (i) through (iii) in the Qualified Actuary definition.
+Items 1 through 3 below correspond with items (i) through (iii) in the Qualified Actuary definition.

-- (i) "I meet the basic education, experience and continuing education requirements of the Specific Qualification Standards for Statements of Actuarial Opinion, NAIC Property and Casualty Annual Statement, as set forth in the Qualification Standards for Actuaries Issuing Statements of Actuarial Opinion in the United States (U.S. Qualification Standards), promulgated by the American Academy of Actuaries (Academy).
-The following describes how I meet these requirements: - a.
-Basic education:"
+I meet the basic education, experience, and CE requirements of the Specific Qualification Standards for Statements of Actuarial Opinion, NAIC Property and Casualty Annual Statement, as set forth in the Qualification Standards for Actuaries Issuing Statements of Actuarial Opinion in the United States (U.S. Qualification Standards), promulgated by the American Academy of Actuaries (Academy).
+The following describes how I meet these requirements:

+a.
+Basic education: